Sustainable Aquaculture Program, 2008-2013

 Federal, provincial and territorial aquaculture regulations and policies were streamlined with regards to environmental aspects of farm-site review processes, ongoing regulatory management, and regulatory amendments.
 A regulatory risk-management framework, new policies, and tools to guide and set parameters for the industry were also developed.
 These changes resulted in improved regulatory management for the sector’s sustainability, reduced regulatory burden on companies, and increased investor, market and public confidence in the environmental performance of the sector.

-The Program for Aquaculture Regulatory Reform (PARR) funded high-priority aquaculture regulatory research undertaken by departmental researchers.
+The Program for Aquaculture Regulatory Research (PARR) funded high-priority aquaculture regulatory research undertaken by departmental researchers.
 The knowledge derived from this research supported federal, provincial and territorial requirements associated with the development of the framework for aquaculture environmental management.
 This funding also increased the development of science advice through peer-reviewed workshops and papers (such as the Canadian Science Advisory Secretariat (CSAS) process) and through other science workshops that informed aquaculture regulatory management, policy development and decision making.

 Investments made across Canada through the Aquaculture Innovation and Market Access Program (AIMAP) assisted the industry in continuous development and adoption of innovative technologies and management techniques to enhance its global competiveness and environmental performance.
 Over the five years of the program, Fisheries and Oceans Canada contributed $23.2 million to 163 projects for a total project value of $ 113.1 million.
-Project final reports are available at: Project Overviews.

 Certification and Market Access